fbpx

 Mano’s Italian

-It’s been a winner with locals for years for a darn good reason.
-The fresh, hearty Italian food at Mano’s is first class, as is the service and welcoming ambience.
-Menu highlights include the impressive range of pastas (I die), steak and seafood dishes, not to mention their delish daily specials.
+A long-standing local haunt along The Esplanade, Mano’s is eternally a sure thing.
+Think fresh, hearty Italian fare that’s *chef’s kiss all the way, with top-notch service and a warm, welcoming vibe to match.
+Menu highlights include the impressive range of pastas, steak and seafood dishes, not to mention their delish specials.
 They’re fully licenced because what even is pasta without wine?

 Where: 40 The Esplanade, Paradise Point

-This nautical-themed northern gem is equal parts cute and cool, founded by lovely local lass Kelly Kohler.
+This nautical-themed northern gem is equal parts cute and cool, with super smiley service to boot.
 We’re ordering a Scram-Bowl every day of the week with scrambled eggs, charred cherry tomatoes, avocado, rocket, pesto dressing and sourdough.
 And adding haloumi coz, haloumi!
 To finish, are you treating yo-self to a freshly baked pastry for the road?
 Oh Buoy you are!

 Where: Shop 8/27 Falkinder Ave, Paradise Point